NE-/Learning_Notes/Languages/CPP/13_Templates.md

     - If **any** constraint is satisfied, the entire clause is `true`.
       - Uses `||`.
 Evaluated LtR and short-circuited.
   - Atomic
     - Use boolean primary expressions rather than logical AND or OR.
-If the expression is true, the constrsint is satisfied.
+If the expression is true, the constraint is satisfied.
 ```cpp
 /*
   Conjunction